 One of the most rewarding parts of moving into a new home is making the space your own.
 But for many of us, actually owning property comes after a substantial amount of time, if ever.
 Thankfully, we’ve learned over the years that gratitude follows contentment.
 And that living a full, thoughtful life is about enjoying simple pleasures and taking stock in the little things.

-Whether you rent or own, creating a meaningful abode is about designing your home with intention and care.
-And when it comes to interiors, there’s never a shortage of new tricks to discover.
-This week, we caught up with Jenny Rice, our Portland Retail Manager and the talented stylist behind our store displays, for her simple tricks on making the most out of apartment living.
+This week, we caught up with Jenny, the talented stylist behind many of our store displays, for her simple tricks on making the most out of apartment living.

 1. Prioritize Function in a Small Space